-Giants such as Walmart, Jet, Target, Costco, Rakuten—are expanding their footprints with marketplaces from both physical and online stores.
-Similarly, with the Facebook marketplace, the inevitable Google marketplace, and Pinterest Buy It buttons, social media selling also looms on the horizon.
-This gradual disruption will give small businesses more choices from which to sell their products and that will lead to improved experiences for both the buyer and the seller.
-On the flip side, that increase in choice will also mean there will be more systems for online merchants to figure out and integrate.
+Giants such as Walmart, Jet, Target, Costco, and Rakuten are expanding their footprints, as the Facebook marketplace, the inevitable Google marketplace, and Pinterest Buy It buttons mean social media selling also looms on the horizon.
+“This gradual disruption will give small businesses more choices from which to sell their products and that will lead to improved experiences for both the buyer and the seller,” according to Mamnani.

 That provides not only opportunities, but challenges as well: “That increase in choice will also mean there will be more systems for online merchants to figure out and integrate.”
 So what are the lessons for merchants – should they be content to rely on Amazon for a majority of sales, or should they be diversifying – and if so, how?
 “In 2017 there will be plenty of folks who don’t want everything they own to be found on Amazon, and that is why marketplaces like Etsy are booming and custom Shopify stores are being launched every day.
 The niche economy will be sustained and grow internationally as entrepreneurs are more educated, supported, and empowered by the larger global ecommerce infrastructure that’s found on marketplaces and platforms.”

 Where should smaller sellers be focusing their efforts – commodities or niche?
 “In the coming year, niche products, crafts, and small-batch merchandise are going to continue to accelerate in popularity.
 In fact, the very commoditization of most goods will cause individuality and quality to rise in value and importance.
 And since consumers are all buying the same commodity items, those costs will be driven even further down.”